open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 ##### Requirement 3

-The `ParentConsistentProbabilityBased` Sampler MUST make the same decision specified for the `ParentBased` sampler for valid contexts.
+The `ParentConsistentProbabilityBased` Sampler MUST make the same decision specified for the `ParentBased` sampler when the context is valid.

 #### ConsistentProbabilityBased sampler

 The `ConsistentProbabilityBased` sampler is meant as an optional replacement for the [`TraceIdRatioBased` Sampler](sdk.md#traceidratiobased).
-In the case where it is used as a root sampler, it is required to produce a valid `tracestate`.
+In the case where it is used as a root sampler, the `ConsistentProbabilityBased` sampler is required to produce a valid `tracestate`.
 In the case where it is used in a non-root context, it is required to validate the incoming `tracestate` and to produce a valid `tracestate` for the outgoing context.

 The `ConsistentProbabilityBased` sampler is required to support probabilities that are not exact powers of two.
 To do so,